Wild weather overnight lifts roof, brings down trees

 Around 6.30am it was still raining on the east coast of the South Island, as well as in Marlborough and Nelson.
 That rain was the heaviest it would be for the day, Oosterwijk said.

-Since midnight, the Hawkes Bay through to the Wairarapa had seen heavy rain, as had Christchurch and parts of the east coast of the South Island.
+Since midnight, Hawke's Bay through to the Wairarapa had had heavy rain, as had Christchurch and parts of the east coast of the South Island.

-But Wellington had seen the most rain since midnight, with two Wellington stations registering 50mm of rain over the past 6 hours, mainly around 4am as a rain band passed over.
+But Wellington had had the most rain since midnight, with two Wellington stations registering 50mm of rain over the past six hours, mainly around 4am as a rain band passed over.

 More than 66,000 lightning strikes were yesterday detected across New Zealand, Niwa said in a tweet, as a stormy cold front passed over the country - and the cooler weather is here to stay for the week.